AdrianAtHumboldt/AdrianAtHumboldt.github.io/_posts/2016-12-01-wicket-data-providers-for-large-tables.markdown

 * Fetch a count of rows that match the search parameters
 * Provide an iterator over a subset of rows that match the search parameter, ordered by the current sort.

-If your sorting need can be satisfied by sorting on a single column at any time, the best approach is to extend the abstract class [SortableDataProvider](https://ci.apache.org/projects/wicket/apidocs/8.x/org/apache/wicket/extensions/markup/html/repeater/util/SortableDataProvider.html), which handles all the work involved in tracking the single sort property.
+If you are satisfied with sorting on a single column at any time, the best approach is to extend the abstract class [SortableDataProvider](https://ci.apache.org/projects/wicket/apidocs/8.x/org/apache/wicket/extensions/markup/html/repeater/util/SortableDataProvider.html), which handles all the work involved in tracking the single sort property.

 As the data provider must be `Serializable`, it cannot reference the database directly,  but must find a database connection via some type of service locator.
 I've used [Wicket-Spring](https://ci.apache.org/projects/wicket/guide/8.x/single.html#_integrating_wicket_with_spring) to inject a repository object that provides interfaces that map closely to the `ISortableDataProvider` interface, and to leave all search and sorting logic to the repository.
 A single instance of the repository object can be shared between many data providers, so the search and sorting parameters have to be passed in with every request: